HanniganAirQuality/XPOD/README.md

 	ads_module.h
 	ads_module.cpp

+# Data Analysis Notes
+The XPOD V3.1.2 Firmware is currently the only one which has associated headers - please see the xlsx file in the V3.1.2 folder

 # Update Tracker
 Thanks to Izzy for this suggestion!
 Here we will be tracking each version of the firmware.
 | Version       | "Named" Ver.   | Pilot         | Date               | Description & Purpose                		|